KenKundert/avendesora/doc/commands.rst

 your accounts files, including the fully generated secrets.
 You should never need this file, but its presence protects you in case you lose access to Avendesora.
 To access your secrets without Avendesora, simply decrypt the archive file with GPG.
-The

-without Avendesora.
-When hidden, the secrets are encoded in base64.
+The actual secrets will be hidden, but it easy to retrieve them even without Avendesora.
+When hidden, the secrets are encoded in *base64*.
 You can decode it by running 'base64 -d -' and pasting the encoded secret into the terminal.

 When you run this command it overwrites the existing archive.
 If you have accidentally deleted an account or changed a secret, then replacing the archive